ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 To start with Crossplane usage and concepts, see the official [<mark style="color:blue;">Crossplane Documentation</mark>](https://docs.crossplane.io/v1.15/getting-started/).

-To get started with Crossplane Provider for IONOS Cloud, see [<mark style="color:blue;">Crossplane Provider IONOS Cloud POC</mark>](../examples/example.md), which provides details about the provisioning of a **Postgres cluster** in IONOS Cloud.
+To get started with Crossplane Provider for IONOS Cloud, see [<mark style="color:blue;">Crossplane Provider IONOS Cloud Usage Example</mark>](../examples/example.md), which provides details about the provisioning of a **Postgres cluster** in IONOS Cloud.

 ## Prerequisites